 Non-degree Students (coursework only)

-[Maximum of four courses on either a credit or audit basis.]
+[Maximum of six courses on either a credit or audit basis.]

 You may register and attend GPS courses even if you do not intend to earn a graduate certificate or a master’s degree.
 Non-degree students must apply and be admitted before registering for classes.
-Course credits earned in the non-degree program may be used as a base toward completion of a GPS graduate certificate or master's degree program.
+If you have a bachelor’s degree*, the course credits you earned in your non-degree program may be used as a base toward completion of a GPS graduate certificate or master's degree program.
+Students who do not have a bachelor’s degree will not be allowed to continue in a graduate certificate or master’s degree program.

-- A bachelor’s degree in any discipline from a regionally-accredited institution in the U.S. (or international equivalent).
+- *A bachelor’s degree in any discipline from a regionally-accredited institution in the U.S. (or international equivalent) OR proof of enrollment in a GPS international exchange program OR proof of a minimum of three years software development experience.

 - An overall grade point average (GPA) of at least 2.7 meets minimum requirements, but applicants with lower GPAs will be considered based on their professional experience.